Posts

 Image

 "We don't write songs, we write rivers"--Mike Watt Minutemen bassist Watt nails it with this quote, and who--outside of his bandmate/soulmate D. Boon--would know better.
 This band from San Pedro, California never wrote conventional songs.
 Their songs are like brief journal entries put to music.
 Sometimes they are more like disjointed thoughts put to music.
 And sometimes, the instrumental interplay between Mike Watt's active and bouncing bass, D. Boon's jagged guitar stabs and beat poet-like vocals, and George Hurley's jazzy, syncopated drumming are enough to make the lyrics inconsequential.
 As Watt said in the above quote, the Minutemen's songs are best described as rivers: they start from a little trickle, twist and turn in unexpected directions before spilling out into a larger body of water.
-Then they start all over again, only to take a completely different direction The Minutemen created their own little world with their own private language, and they...
+Then they start all over again, only to take a completely different direction.
+The Minutemen created their own little world with their own private language, and the...

 Getting this one in under the wire: Hot Frosty edition